microsoft/autogen/dotnet/README.md

 AutoGen.\* the older packages derived from AutoGen 0.2 for .NET - these will gradually be deprecated and ported into the new packages
 Microsoft.AutoGen.* the new packages for .NET that use the event-driven model - These APIs are not yet stable and are subject to change.

 To get started with the new packages, please see the [samples](./samples/) and in particular the [Hello](./samples/Hello) sample.

-We also port both new and old packages to the following feeds:
+You can install both new and old packages from the following feeds:

 [![dotnet-ci](https://github.com/microsoft/autogen/actions/workflows/dotnet-build.yml/badge.svg)](https://github.com/microsoft/autogen/actions/workflows/dotnet-build.yml)
 [![NuGet version](https://badge.fury.io/nu/AutoGen.Core.svg)](https://badge.fury.io/nu/AutoGen.Core)